VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 ## Future Features
 * ⏯️ Customizable video codec and dimensions
 * 🌓 Video Confirmation flag and UI
-* ⚡ Additional properties/functions for more control over Camera and Photo/Video capture
+* ⚡ Additional options for more control over Camera and Photo/Video capture

 ------------------------------

 ## Usage
 The best way to understand how to use the plugin is to look at the demo app included in this repo.
 The `apps/demo/` folder contains a simple NS TypeScript application that uses this plugin.
 Look at `apps/demo/src/plugin-demos/nativescript-camera.ts` and `apps/demo/src/plugin-demos/nativescript-camera.xml` for camera plugin usage, and `apps/demo/src/main-view-model.ts` for obtaining permissions before using the camera plugin.